segnitsega/iPhone-Calculator-app/README.md

 * Handles multiple consecutive operations
 * Prevents division by zero errors

-  🛠️ #Technologies Used
+#🛠️Technologies Used
 * HTML – Structure of the calculator
 * CSS – Styling for the iPhone-like design
 * JavaScript – Handles the calculator logic and operations

-📥 #Installation & Usage
+#📥Installation & Usage
 ```
 #Clone the repository
 git clone https://github.com/your-username/iphone-calculator.git